The real answer to our search for love…

 What an amazing time we live in.
 When technology can connect us to anyone in the world, and we can strike up a friendship with someone who lives thousands of miles away, yet so many of us find it difficult to meet someone with whom we can simply be happy.

 On Valentines Day, the people who stand out are those who aren’t celebrating love—men and women who are either unattached and lonely or attached and miserable.

-I am very grateful to have a wonderful man to share my life with, but I have spent my share of V-days without someone special in my life and I wrote this post on Valentine’s Day many many years ago on one such occasion, but it is no less relevant now than it was then.
+I am very grateful to have a wonderful partner with whom I share my life, but I have spent my share of V-days without someone special in my life and I wrote this post on Valentine’s Day many many years ago on one such occasion, but it is no less relevant now than it was then.

 Why do people seem to always want what’s on the other side of the fence?
 Single people want someone to love, people in relationships want to be single, and the “happy in-between” is a rarity.

 Sure, the lush grass growing on the other side of the fence is looking greener than ever to a great many people these days, but why do so many feel they have been waiting for something their whole lives that is “just around the corner” but never seems to come?

 And by the time we reach mid-life if we haven’t found “it” yet, then it is no longer ’just around the corner,’ but now on the other side of the fence; close enough to touch, yet seemingly unattainable.

 Why do so many of us long to be someone else, somewhere else, doing something else?

 Perhaps, you are thinking, “Oh it’s not that I want to be anyone but me, I just want to be a different me.
 A more courageous me.
 A healthier, lighter me.
 A happier me.
 A more successful me.
 A me that has a rewarding career and financial freedom, health and vitality, balance and peace of mind, a loving partner and a great relationship!”